carlotes Daily subscriber Rated puzzle: Hard Completion time: 32:45

 Can anyone tell us what the logical steps are when practically all cells are designated odd or even except the 2s and 6s down the centre?

 Haven't done it yet, but usually there is a way.
 Sometimes very well hidden (I had the same issue a while a go with this puzzle type - I just didn't see it).
-But of course there are "brains" like this "Anonymous"-guy who are beating everyone almost always in only half the time - no matter what puzzle type.

 Posted 10th May 2021 at 15:07